tomer-ben-david/litee.nvim/README.md

 # Usage

-litee.nvim is a library which other plugins can important and use.
+litee.nvim is a library which other plugins can import and use.

 The library has it's own configuration and setup function which can be viewed in the `doc.txt`.